kern4/kern4.github.io/_pages/cv.md

 1. **Kern, J. L.**, and Culpepper, S. A. (2020).
 A restricted four-parameter IRT model: The dyad four-parameter normal ogive (Dyad-4PNO) model. *Psychometrika*, 85(3), 575--599. doi: 10.1007/s11336-020-09716-3
 2. Guo, S., Zheng, C., and **Kern, J. L.** (2020).
 IRTBEMM: An R package for estimating IRT models with guessing or slippling parameters. *Applied Psychological Measurement*, 44(6--7), 566--567. doi: 10.1177/0146621620932654
 3. Du, Y. and **Kern, J. L.** (2020).
 The four-parameter normal ogive model with response times.
 In M. Wiberg, D. Molenaar, J. González, U. Böckenholt, & J.-S. Kim (Eds.), *Quantitative Psychology: The 84th Annual Meeting of the Psychometric Society, Santiago, Chile*. (pp. 55--67).
 New York, NY: Springer.
 4. Parthasarathy, R., Garfield, M., Rangarajan, A., **Kern, J. L.** (Accepted, 2020).
-The case of organizational innovation capability and health information technology implementation success: As you sow, so you reap?. *International Journal of Healthcare Information Systems and Informatics*.
+The case of organizational innovation capability and health information technology implementation success: As you sow, so you reap? *International Journal of Healthcare Information Systems and Informatics*.
 5. Parthasarathy, R., **Kern, J. L.**, Knight, J., R., and Wyant, D. K. (2019).
 A conceptual model of the role of relative advantage, compatibility and complexity in electronic medical records implementation success. *MWAIS 2019 Proceedings*, 26.
 6. Culpepper, S. A., Aguinas, H., **Kern, J. L.**, and Millsap, R. E. (2019).
 High-stakes testing case study: A latent variable approach for assessing measurement and prediction invariance. *Psychometrika*, 84(1), 285--309. doi: 10.1007/s11336-018-9649-2
 7. Lim, Y. S., Drasgow, F., and **Kern, J. L.** (2019).
 Estimation of the parameters of the reduced RUM model by simulated annealing. *Psychological Test and Assessment Modeling*, 61(2), 187--205.